dr0nius/twilio-mindstorms/README.md

        $ python3 client.py
        Connected with result code 0

-3. Now, press and hold in the “Control stick pad” area to drive your droid around.
+3. Now, press and hold in the "Control stick pad" area to drive your droid around.
 Observe the proximity gauge to change if there is an obstacle in front of it.
 It also works with a trackpad or touchscreen device, open it on your phone and observe motor and sensor states changing live in all applications.

 ![In-Browser Droid Controller Application](images/browser-control.png)